-- · Query Cache must not be enabled. - Set innodb_file_per_table=1. - Set innodb file format=Barracuda. - On Linux/Unix hosts, ensure innodb_flush_method=O_DIRECT, except on Solaris if ZFS is used.
-If using ZFS, comment out this parameter. - It is recommended to set innodb_log_file_size=2048M. - performance-schema-consumer-events-statements-history-long=ON must be added to the repository's configuration file. - Define a Service Manager user to enable MySQL Enterprise Service Manager to connect to, and modify, the repository.
+- Query Cache must not be enabled. - Set default-storage-engine=InnoDB. - Set innodb_file_per_table=1. - Set innodb_file_format=Barracuda.
+This is not required if you are configuring MySQL 8 as the external repository. - On Linux/Unix hosts, ensure innodb_flush_method=O_DIRECT. - It is recommended to set innodb_log_file_size=2048M. - performance-schema-consumer-events-statements-history-long=ON must be added to the repository's configuration file. - Define a Service Manager user to enable MySQL Enterprise Service Manager to connect to, and modify, the repository.
 This user must have the following privileges: - All privileges on mem%. tables